-TXT smile through adversity in the MV teaser for new single ‘LO$ER=LO♡ER’
+TXT let loose in dramatic music video for new single ‘LO$ER=LO♡ER’

-South Korean boyband Tomorrow X Together (TXT) have dropped a brand-new teaser for their upcoming music video for ‘LO$ER=LO♡ER’.
+South Korean boyband Tomorrow X Together (TXT) have dropped the music video for the title track, ‘LO$ER=LO♡ER’, for their repackaged album ‘The Chaos Chapter: Fight Or Escape’.

 - READ MORE: Tomorrow X Together – ‘The Chaos Chapter: Freeze’ review: K-pop’s fourth gen leaders find love in a hopeless place

-At midnight KST on August 16, the group released an official music video teaser for ‘LO$ER=LO♡ER’, the lead single of their upcoming repackage album ‘The Chaos Chapter: Fight Or Escape’.
-The album is set to drop tomorrow (August 17) at 6pm KST.
+On August 17, the group released the music video for ‘LO$ER=LO♡ER’, the lead single of their repackage album ‘The Chaos Chapter: Fight Or Escape’.
+In the dramatic video treatment, the individual members of TXT are involved in a number of troubling situations as delinquents, who eventually find happiness together.

-In the new teaser, the members of TXT are seen singing passionately to the new track atop an outdoor platform.
-Several cuts show the boyband in various other locations such as a skate park and diner.
-Towards the end of the 28-second-long clip, a bloodied Beom-gyu smiles as he lies on the ground after falling off his bicycle.

-“I’m a loser, Is a loser / I said run / As if you’re crazy, smile,” they sing emotionally in the new pop-rock inspired track.
+“I say ‘run’ / Laugh like you’ve gone mad / Goodbye to tears, time to say ‘run’,” they belt out in the chorus of the pop-rock inspired track.

 ‘The Chaos Chapter: Fight Or Escape’ is a re-release of TXT’s sophomore Korean-language album ‘The Chaos Chapter: Freeze’, which was released in late May.
 The upcoming album will see new tracks on top of its original tracklist, including ‘MOA Diary (Dubaddu Wari Wari)’ and lead single ‘LO$ER=LO♡ER’.